-You can start by downloading and installing the plugin.
+You can start by downloading and installing the plugin for free.
 Just go to your WordPress admin area and navigate to Plugins » Add New.
 Next, search MonsterInsights in the search bar and click Install Now.

 Once the plugin installs, click Activate.